Game of Thrones season 8 episode 4 trailer: Cersei Lannister strikes back

 After the Battle of Winterfell, the longest (and darkest!) battle in TV history, our heroes and their enemies are in the Game of Thrones: Endgame now.
-We lick our wounds -- and we move south for another war.
+Some characters disappeared in less than 16 seconds of screen time and others were brutal with their dragonglass, but now we lick our wounds -- and we move south for another war.

 You can read our full recap of all the season 3, episode 8 chaos here, and if you're keen to quickly remember who died and who survived, head here.